centre-pathogen-genomics/snippy-blog/content/posts/2025-06-05-snippy-has-bugs.md

 ## Reporting Bugs

-In the latest version of Snippy-NG ([v1.0.0](https://github.com/centre-pathogen-genomics/snippy-ng/releases)), we have added a new flag `snippy-ng --bugs` that allows users to report bugs directly from the command line.
+In the latest version of Snippy-NG ([v1.0.0](https://github.com/centre-pathogen-genomics/snippy-ng/releases)), we have added a new flag `snippy-ng --bug` that allows users to report bugs directly from the command line.
 This command will open a new issue on the Snippy-NG GitHub repository with a bug report template and some pre-filled labels.

 ## Automatic Bug Catching

-In addition to the `--bugs` flag, we have also added a new feature that automatically catches runtime bugs in Snippy-NG.
+In addition to the `--bug` flag, we have also added a new feature that automatically catches runtime bugs in Snippy-NG.
 If there is an unhandled exception in Snippy-NG, it will automatically generate a bug report with prefilled information like the version of snippy and users operating system.
 Users can click a link to open the bug report in their browser, where they can add more details and submit it.

 ```
 Oh no!
 You broke Snippy-NG...
 Congrats!
 Please use the following URL to report this bug: